12 Views on Life

 Tyler Kline

-Composed for one performer to play on melodica and piano, basil eyes is a short piece inspired by a small, sweet animal with pale green eyes.
-The primary musical idea is a blending between the two instruments where the melodica sound blossoms out of the decaying piano resonance. – Tyler Kline
+Composed for one performer to play on recorder keyboard and piano, basil eyes is a short piece inspired by a small, sweet animal with pale green eyes.
+The primary musical idea is a blending between the two instruments where the recorder keyboard sound blossoms out of the decaying piano resonance. – Tyler Kline

 at the end of for tenor saxophone, percussion, and piano